 How Much Does It Cost to Rent an RV?

-2. Are there any hidden fees when renting an RV?
+2. Are there any additional fees?

 3. Can I rent an RV for a one-way trip?

-4. Do I need a special license to rent and drive an RV?
+4. Do I need to purchase insurance?